kowasaur/KOI-N/README.md

 - Maybe make a refresh button (prices)
     - I think this may be unnecessary, depends how slow loading it every time is
 - Make value and invested accurate
+- Make option to not include receives in value and profit

 ### Add Transaction
 - Make the currency box in addTransaction.html searchable and only allow specific coins (using select2 or selectize)